RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    b.
 In the **Select Entity** pop-up window, choose the **Parts** entity.

-2. Choose the part attribute you want to search using the searh box:<br/>
+2. Choose the part attribute that you want to search using the searh box:<br/>

    a.
 Go to the **Properties** tab > **General** section > **Search Attributes** > click **Add**.<br/>